Ranjith-13/Basic-Website-Project/README.md

 # Basic-Website-Project

-A basic interactive website created using HTML and a little bit of CSS and JavaScript.
+A basic interactive website created using HTML, a little bit of CSS and JavaScript.